foxx3r/learning_group_theory/README.md

 **order of group** - the number of elements that is contained within the group

-**symmetric/permutation group** - a group Sn where n is the order of the group and can be rearranged in `n!` ways, and has a function that allows you to choose an element by its position
+**symmetric/permutation group** - a group `Sn` where `n` is the order of the group and can be rearranged in `n!` ways, and has a function that allows you to choose an element by its position

+**dihedral group** - a permutation group of regular polygons where the notation `D^n` is the number of sides and `D^2n` is the number of symmetries and is cyclic under rotations and flips

 # Concepts - ring theory